How to Choose the Right Home Lot for Your Needs

 When looking at the detailed phase maps for a community, you will be able to determine which lots will have additional utilities placed on them.
 Some things to consider would include lamp posts, fire hydrants, transformers, internet/cable pedestals, or even community entrance signs.

 There is no right or wrong answer when it comes to choosing the right lot.
-The whole process of building a new home can feel overwhelming and at times you may wonder if you are making the right decision.
 With so many things to consider, it is important to have open communication with your Area Sales Manager to make sure that you have a clear understanding of the community before you make any decisions.
+Visit any of our Calgary communities and meet with an Area Sales Manager to help gather information on which lot will best match with the model you have in mind.
 The more information you gather, the more confidence you will have in making the right lot choice for you and your future home.